-(9) Impact of COVID-19
+(8) Impact of COVID-19

 In March, 2020, the World Health Organization declared the global novel coronavirus disease 2019 (COVID-19) outbreak a pandemic.
 The extent of COVID-19's effect on the School's operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
 As a result, it is not currently possible to ascertain the overall impact of COVID-19 on the School's operations.
-However, the pandemic could have a material adverse effect on the School's results of operations, financial condition and cash flows.

-(10) Net Assets With Donor Restrictions
+(9) Net Assets With Donor Restrictions

-Net assets with donor restrictions reported in the statements of financial position as of June 30, 2020 and 2019, consist of funds available for the support of program activities for periods after June 30, 2020 and 2019.
+Net assets with donor restrictions reported in the statements of financial position as of June 30, 2021 and 2020, consist of funds available for the support of program activities for periods after June 30, 2021 and 2020.